Efrack09/Git-cheatsheet/Chapter2and3.md

 **Note**: You should be asked for github username and password

-**Note**: f you haven't set up your name and mail, do so with the commands
+**Note**: If you haven't set up your name and mail, do so with the commands

 a) _git config --global user.name "Your name"_